Diksha4248/Textualize/README.md

 ## Structure Of The Project

-- Each prediction page is conneceted with a Machine Learning Model which uses either of Logistic Regression or Support Vector Machine Algorithms to predict the results.
+- Each prediction page is connected with a Machine Learning Model which uses either of Logistic Regression or Support Vector Machine Algorithms to predict the results.
 - There are 3 different datasets being used for each prediction.
-- We can land into each prediction site of the web app from the options in the Navigation Menu.
+- User lands into each prediction site of the web app from the options in the Navigation Menu.
 - Only 1 relevant feature taken into consideration which is the text and then the text is preprocessed and vectoized with help of TF-IDF Vectorizer to fit into the model and tain it.
 - So the user gets a broad overview of the text after the analysis